 Individual follicular unit grafts are removed manually using a tiny round punch.
 These are then moved to cover the balding areas.
 The recipient site is prepared using a fine needle, and the follicles can then be placed where they will eventually grow into healthy, hair-producing follicles.
 The grafts are expertly blended into the thinning or balding areas, to seamlessly match the natural growing characteristics of your original hair.
-FUE grafts can be vulnerable due to the fact that there tends to be less protective tissue around the roots, so it means extra care is needed when you leave the clinic to ensure that the grafts survive – we’ll thoroughly talk you through the aftercare process.
+FUE grafts can be vulnerable due to the fact that there tends to be less protective tissue around the roots, so it means extra care is needed to ensure that the grafts survive – we’ll thoroughly talk you through the aftercare process.

-Most patients have some red spots in the harvested area for a week to ten days after the procedure, but these then fade away.
 FUE is a good option for men who like to wear their hair short or shaved, as FUT does tend to leave some light scarring.

 Nine out of ten patients at Crown Clinic are men, who are seeking a permanent solution for their hair loss, whilst around 10% of our patients are women, who are struggling with thinning hair.
 Our hair transplant procedures can benefit both men and women who are suffering with the effects of hair loss, transforming their confidence and self-esteem.

 We also treat hair transplant patients who have undergone physical trauma, facial injuries and scarring as the result of accidents and burns, as well as patients that have lost hair as the result of medical and surgical treatments, such as radiotherapy or chemotherapy.
 We have also treated patients who have an absence of hair on the body, due to congenital conditions.